- Useful, storage-laden bed

 Though down a couple of trim options and a few hundred dollars more expensive this year, the 2020 Honda Ridgeline is better equipped than ever, but still pricey at the top end.
+For good standard equipment, including an 8.0-inch touchscreen, and for some cool tailgating options, the Ridgeline earns an extra three points for an 8 out of 10 feature score.
 (Read more about how we rate cars.)

 For 2020, the Ridgeline drops the base RT and mid-tier RTL-T trims, leaving just four: Sport, RTL, RTL-E, and Black Edition.

 The now-base Sport model starts at $34,995 including a $1,095 destination charge, representing a $510 increase over last year’s cheapest truck.
 For that sum, you get front-wheel drive, keyless ignition, an 8.0-inch touchscreen infotainment with Apple CarPlay and Android Auto and Bluetooth, as well as Honda’s suite of active safety tech including automatic emergency braking, active lane control, and adaptive cruise control.
 All-wheel drive is available for an additional $2,240.
 So equipped, it’s our pick of the lineup.

 The RTL trim starts at $37,765 and adds an acoustic glass windshield, power moonroof, power-sliding rear window, leather upholstery, 10-way power driver’s seat with lumbar support, and 4-way power passenger seat, both heated.
 Front-wheel drive is standard on this model too, and the all-wheel-drive version costs $39,915.